desotech-it/carvel/README.md

 > Continue? [yN]: N
 > ```

-Since we are working on a multinode kubernetes cluster, if you apply, you will obtain error because the image is locally, so please press `Enter` or `N`
+Since we are working on a multinode kubernetes cluster, if you apply, you will obtain error because the image is only local, so please press `Enter` or `N`.

 > ```
 > kapp: Error: Stopped